rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/softing_sis_login.md

 * Credentials are `admin:admin`.
 * HTTP is TCP/8099 and HTTPS is TCP/443.
 Either one can be used, but the module defaults to TCP/8099.

+There does not seem to be a limit to the number of times login attempts can be made.

 ## Vulnerable Application

 This module was tested against version 1.22, installed on Windows Server 2019 Standard x64.